 - Increased detachment from the people you are trying to help - If you donate to a charity directly, you sometimes get nice emails or post about the good work that has been done with your money.
 This is not a serious problem when compared to the increase in leverage and effectiveness you get with a fund.

-Really, I have been very happy donating in this way for the last year.
+Despite the above, I have been very happy donating in this way for the last year.
 I will happily continue doing so until I learn of a good reason not to or if a better giving opportunity opens up to me, which is unlikely for the foreseeable future.
-So that’s where a lot of my money went this year, and I encourage you, the reader, to think about doing the same.
+So that’s where a lot of my money went this year, and I encourage you to think about doing the same.
 As a wise investor might invest in a mutual fund, a wise philanthropist might give to a managed fund.
 Defer to the experts.
 Give with humility.